How to make a planning application

 It is strongly recommended that one of the above applications be submitted for retrospective development.
 Failure to submit a planning application may result in the Local Planning Authority or the mobile home park management/land owner taking action to remove the unauthorised development.

 Certificate of lawfulness

 Where a development has been in place for at least 4 continuous years, the development may benefit from lawfulness due to the length of time it has been in place.
-This applies regardless of other planning considerations that would normally apply for a planning application (eg impact on the character of the area, impact on neighbouring properties).
-An application can be made for a Lawful Development Certificate to formally confirm this lawfulness.
+This applies regardless of other planning considerations that would normally apply for a planning application (for example, impact on the character of the area, impact on neighbouring properties).
+An application can be made for a lawful development certificate to formally confirm this lawfulness.

 Typical evidence that may be used to support such an application can include (but is not limited to):